DexTrac-Devlin/chainlink-manager/README.md

 --
-### Deploy New External Adapter With Specific Version
+### Deploy New Chainlink Node With Specific Version
 * This will:
   * Deploy a new Chainlink Node of the desired release.